The National Institue of Clinical Excellence is about to release updated guidelines for depression, and acupuncture is included!

-Happily, acupuncture is very well suited to dealing with such variability as we treat individuals as individuals, taking into account all of their manifold presentations and adapting our treatments suitably and, as research shows, effectively.
-Indeed, in complex presentations, acupuncture can be even more effective as it is also shown to be effective for many chronic pain conditions and insomnia, again without side-effects and, importantly for the NHS, cost-effectively.
+Acupuncture could be useful here as it we treats individuals as individuals, taking into account all of their manifold presentations and adapting the treatments suitably and, as research shows, effectively.
+In complex presentations, acupuncture could be effective as it is also shown to be effective for some chronic pain conditions and insomnia, again without side-effects and, importantly for the NHS, cost-effectively.

 The British Acupuncture Council’s response

-So the British Acupuncture Council (BAcC) submitted a response to this oversight, the full version is available here.
-In it BAcC accuses NICE of ‘not ensuring a level playing field’, citing the decision to include Behavioural Couples Therapy, which has no cost-effectiveness data and a lesser amount and lower quality of evidence for it, whilst acupuncture has proven cost-effectiveness and a much larger body of research showing its effects.
-The BAcC also mentions comorbidities, for which acupuncture is superior to psychological therapies and pharmacological treatments, yet is not considered in the guidelines.
-Similar shenanigans were enacted in NICE’s recent review of backpain, from which acupuncture was removed, even though there was more evidence than when it was first included.
+So the British Acupuncture Council (BAcC) submitted a response to this decision, the full version is available here.
+In it BAcC accuses NICE of ‘not ensuring a level playing field’, citing the decision to include Behavioural Couples Therapy, which has no cost-effectiveness data and a lesser amount and lower quality of evidence for it.
+The BAcC also mentions comorbidities, for which acupuncture research has shown is equal or superior to psychological therapies and pharmacological treatments, yet is not considered in the guidelines.
+Similar choices were enacted in NICE’s recent review of backpain, from which acupuncture was removed, even though there was more evidence than when it was first included.

-For more information as to the effectiveness of acupuncture for multiple conditions and, indeed its recommendations from many national and international health organisations, visit my blog
+For more information on acupuncture for multiple conditions and, indeed its recommendations from national and international health organisations, visit my blog

 There is also great resource compiling research into acupuncture that is worth a visit – Evidence Based Acupuncture